On a refined local converse theorem for SO(4): The local zeta integral and gamma factor for

 where $\pi_{N,\psi_N}$ is the Jacquet module of $\pi$ with respect to $(N, \psi_N)$ and it is viewed as a representation of $\widetilde \SL_2$ by the projection $p$, and $\widetilde \eta_s=\mu_{\psi^{-1}}\eta_{s-1/2}$.

 We consider the representation $\pi_{N,\psi_N}$ of $\SL_2$.
 We have the exact sequence

+Here $\ind$ denotes non-normalized compact induction.
 Recall that $\psi_\alpha$ denotes the character of $F$ defined by $\psi_\alpha(x)=\psi(\alpha x)$.
 This exact sequence follows from a simple application of the general theory of \cite{BZ}; see \cite{U11}*{(1.1)} for a proof of a similar situation.
 Since the Jacquet functor preserve admissibility and sends a finitely generated representation to a finitely generated representation, $\pi_{N,\psi_N}$ has finite length as a representation of $\SL_2(F)$ and $(\pi_{N,\psi_N})_{N_2} $ is finite dimensional.
 By the uniqueness of Whittaker model, we have $\dim (\pi_{N,\psi_N})_{N_2, \psi_{\alpha}} \le 1$ and by our assumption, we have Thus after excluding a finite number of $q^{-s}$, we have

 The result follows from the fact that $(\omega_\psi\otimes \wt\eta_s^{-1})_{N_2,\psi_\alpha}=0$ if $\alpha\ne 1$ and $\dim (\omega_\psi\otimes \wt\eta_s^{-1})_{N_2,\psi_\alpha}=1 $, which could be checked easily from the Weil representation formulas. \end{proof}